 10.3.2.11.2 Transmitter requirements

 A STA maintains one or more sequence number spaces that are used when transmitting a frame to determine the sequence number for the frame.
 When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC control fields of the frame to be transmitted.
 Except as noted below, each sequence number space is represented by a modulo 4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU transmitted using that sequence number space.
+If dot11PrivacyActivated is true, the counter in each sequence number space shall be set to a random value modulo 4096 when the STA’s MAC address is changed.

 Instruct the editor to modify section 11.1.4.3 as indicated: